gregpriday/laravel-retry/README.md

 ```

 #### 10. TotalTimeoutStrategy
 Enforces a maximum total duration for the entire retry operation.
+Use when an operation must complete within a strict time budget, regardless of individual attempt results.

 ```php
 use GregPriday\LaravelRetry\Strategies\TotalTimeoutStrategy;